Oil campaigners charged after Dartford Crossing protest

 Two men have been charged over a protest that closed the Dartford Crossing for two days.

-Morgan Trowland, 39, of Islington, north London, and Marcus Decker, 33, of no fixed address, have been charged with conspiracy to commit a public nuisance, Essex Police said.
+Morgan Trowland, 39, of Islington, north London, and Marcus Decker, 33, of no fixed address, have been charged with committing a public nuisance, Essex Police said.

 They will appear in custody at Southend Magistrates’ Court on Thursday.